A direct controlled-phase gate between microwave photons: Error budgeting

 \section{Error budgeting}

-In this section we estimate the sources of infidelity using master equation simulations and compare them to the experimentally measured values.
-We isolate each error mechanism by introducing them one at a time in the simulation.
-This provides a gauge of the individual contributions but does not account for the potential correlations between them.
-Thus, we also provide the analysis where all errors are included in a single simulation as a comparison.
-Overall, both of these approaches offer a fairly consistent reproduction of the experimental results.
+In this section, we break down and estimate the different sources of infidelity affecting our experimental data.
+To this end, we perform full master equation simulations in which individual error mechanisms are introduced one at a time, allowing us to isolate their respective contributions.
+While this approach provides a useful estimate of each contribution to the infidelity, it does not capture potential correlations between error channels.
+We therefore also present simulations that incorporate all error sources simultaneously for comparison.
+Overall, both approaches yield a consistent reproduction of the experimentally measured values.

-To illustrate, we analyze the state after the application of a single CZ gate for a set of initial states introduced in the main text.
-Our gate is modeled in simulation by the effective Hamiltonian

-As a first source of infidelity, we consider errors due to state preparation and measurement (SPAM).
-In the ideal scenario, we simulate the numerical pulses used to create our initial states without decoherence and subsequently apply an ideal CZ gate.
-We simulate ORENS measurement using a pulse-based approach, where the duration of the selective $\pi$-pulse (gaussian pulse shape) as well as displacement pulse (constant pulse shape with cosine square on and off ramp) from experiments are taken into account.